jondot/gravy/README.md

 or directly infront of users (you'll need good redundancy and CDN to be effective).

+If you like these kind of things, I've also have the packcss/packjs/packimg family of services [living here](https://github.com/jondot/packs).

 ## Usage

 See live link: [http://gravy-demo.herokuapp.com/grainysubhatch/7b..30?s=48](http://gravy-demo.herokuapp.com/grainysubhatch/7bab8ed9cad2d098076b61b7cc3b8030?s=48)

 Or try it yourself:

     $ sudo apt-get install imagemagick # only if you don't already have it.
     $ git clone git://github.com/jondot/gravy.git
     $ cd gravy; npm install